golemfactory/golem-docs/src/pages/docs/creators/ray/outbound.md

 Please have a look at the [default whitelist](https://github.com/golemfactory/ya-installer-resources/tree/main/whitelist) yourself.

-Among the entries you can find `dl.dropboxusercontent.com`, `ipfs.io` - they should allow a certain level of possibility when designing Ray on Golem applications.
+Among the listed entries you can find `dl.dropboxusercontent.com`, `ipfs.io` - they should allow a certain level of freedom when storing artifacts needed by your Ray on Golem applications.
 You can upload the data your computation needs to Dropbox or IPFS and then use it in your remote tasks.
 This is demonstrated in the [example below](#simple-outbound-example)

-Ray on Golem uses the whitelist to allow installing [additional packages](/docs/creators/ray/cluster-yaml#initialization-commands) with pip.
+One of the ways that Ray on Golem uses the whitelist is to enable installation of [additional packages](/docs/creators/ray/cluster-yaml#initialization-commands) with pip.
-Golem Factory is proxying `pypi.org` via `pypi.dev.golem.network` to make it possible.
+Golem Factory runs a custom proxy to `pypi.org` via `pypi.dev.golem.network` to make it possible.

-When you need to access a non-whitelisted URL the recommended way is to advertise your need on [`#providers` discord channel](https://chat.golem.network/).
+When your application requires access to a non-whitelisted URL, the recommended way is to advertise your need on [`#providers` discord channel](https://chat.golem.network/).
-This way every provider will be able to assess the URLs you need and decide if the possibility of extra earnings (you will be paying the providers that whitelist your URLs) is more tempting to them than the security risk your URLs might pose.
+This allows the provider operators to assess the URLs you wish to connect to, and to decide if the possibility of extra earnings (you will be paying the providers that whitelist your URLs) is more tempting to them than the security risk your URLs might pose.

 Please reach out to us on [`#Ray on Golem` discord channel](https://chat.golem.network/) to discuss the options and help us define the best way to support your outbound needs.

 ## Configuring outbound

-Cluster configuration yaml needs to contain information about domains (and protocols) you want to access with your Ray app.
+Cluster configuration yaml needs to contain information about the addresses (and protocols) you want to access with your Ray app.
 Checkout the [`outbound_urls` property description](/docs/creators/ray/cluster-yaml#accessing-the-internet-outbound) for the details.

-This means that you need to stop the cluster and start it again when you change the configuration.
+Whenever you change the list of these locations, you need to stop the cluster (`ray down`) and start it again (`ray stop`) to ensure that only those provider nodes that accept all the URLs are selected to form the new cluster.

 The [network stats tool](/docs/creators/ray/ray-on-golem-cli#network-stats) comes in handy when checking the availability of providers allowing your outbounds URLs.